 Shaina has a background in video production for digital marketing and is on a mission to show content creators the untapped potential and repurposing power of the content that they already have.

 She has taught about content in many publications including DigitalMarketer, Inc., and Startup Nation, and continuously offers valuable takeaways by interviewing industry experts from world recognized brands such as Godaddy, HubSpot, MarketingProfs, and more through her video podcast, The Content Coalition.

-Brad: [00:00:10] We're going to talk about one of the most time-consuming but effective pains in the butt parts of marketing that a lot of people a lot of companies really need to be doing but end up not doing it because it's just such a pain to manage the workflow and I'm talking about creating viral engaging snackable social media content that can be used throughout your marketing.
+Brad: [00:00:10] We're going to talk about one of the most time-consuming but effective pains in the butt parts of our digital marketing services that a lot of people a lot of companies really need to be doing but end up not doing it because it's just such a pain to manage the workflow and I'm talking about creating viral engaging snackable social media content that can be used throughout your marketing.